Physical Rehabilitation

 It is important to minimize your pet’s activity in the weeks following their surgery.
 Avoid these activities until your pet has been approved for full activity by Dr. Simon at their final recheck appointment.

-✘ No stairs (though 1-3 is okay)
+✘ No stairs (up to is okay)

 ✘ No running